soostdijck/RUDE/docs/printing.md

 Make sure to print [this](/Calibration.stl) first for every filament to make sure your shrinkage is fine.
 TPU shrinkage should be 99.8-100% and for ABS shrinkage 99.3-99.5%.

-Files in STEP folder are modified from original Robak v2.2.
-Files in STL folder haven't changed.
+STEP files are different from original Robak v2.2.
+STL files haven't changed.

-For 'Link' you can take either the new space-efficient one or the original.

 ## ABS/ASA/Nylon/PC

 Part | Number | Support
 --- | --- | ---
+Link | 1 | Yes
 MotorPlate | 1 | Optional
 DiffCase | 2 | No
 DiffShims? | 2 | No
 BellCranks | 1 | No
-Link | 1 | No
 ServoMount | 1 | No
 ESCbracket | 1 | No